RitikUpmanyu/KBC/readme.txt

 #############################################################
 Contributions of the team members:
 Ritik Upmanyu did reading, fomatting and displaying questions, options and money and testing.
-Kush Ghambhir did Both lifelines and also worked on taking User-Input and also helped in testing.
+Kush Gambhir did Both lifelines and also worked on taking User-Input and also helped in testing.
 #############################################################